parthjindal/server3d/README.md

 ### 2. Run agents natively

 If you have your agents compiled natively on your host machine, you have to run the server with ports published to your host.
-This can be done by using the `run.sh` scripts provided along with the Docker
+Examples of this can be found by using the `run.sh` scripts provided along with the Docker files:
-files:

     cd rcsserver3d && ./run.sh
     [ new terminal ]
-    cd roboviz && ./run.sh
+    cd roboviz && ./run.sh mesa

+Use `nvidia` instead of `mesa` if applicable.
 The server's ports 3100 and 3200 are then reachable on the local host.

 ## Troubleshooting